ccims/ccims-frontend/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Codegeneration from .graphql files
+The app uses GraphQL instead of REST to communicate with the backend.
+The graphql files are in the [data folder](src/app/data) and subdivided by entities they pertain to e.g. [label](src/app/data/label/label.graphql) <br />
 When you change .graphql files you have to rerun the code generator.
 It will update the files in src/generated to match the changes in the .graphql files.
 :warning: The backend has to be running with debugNoLogin set to true to make the backend schema